B – Definitions of Ailments

 – Bacteriostat – Substance that retards growth or bacteria.

-– Balm – Fragrant ointment or aromatic oil with medicinal value.
+– Balm – Fragrant or aromatic oil with medicinal value.

 – Balsam – A resinous semisolid mass or viscous liquid exuded from a plant.
 A “true” balsam is characterized by its high content of benzoic acid, benzoates, cinnamic acid, or cinnamates.